titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 ### Cost of the Aquascaphe diving watch

-Compared to other dive watches from different microbrands, the Aquascaphe value proposition is not ''being an affordable watch''.
-You will have to spend 637 US$ when purchased with a rubber strap or 724 US$ if you prefer to wear the Aquascaphe with its BOR stainless steel bracelet.
+Compared to other microbrands' dive watches, the Aquascaphe value proposition is not ''being an affordable watch''.
+You will have to spend 637 US$ when buying this timepiece with a rubber strap or 724 US$ if you prefer your Aquascaphe with a BOR stainless steel bracelet.

-If you don't mind the price and wish to wear a small case dive watch, this diver could be for you.
-If you are looking for more affordable options keep in eye on this blog, we will review upcoming timepieces debuting on crowdfunding platforms such as Kickstarter and Indigogo.
+If wearing a small case dive watch is your jam, this 38mm diver could be for you.
+On the other hand, if you are looking for more affordable options buying your diver on Kickstarter could be a good way to get a quality watch at an affordable price.

-(rework)
+Sign up for our newsletter.
+We will review upcoming timepieces debuting on crowdfunding platforms such as Kickstarter and Indigogo.

 ### To sum up